 - Conservative means are the best – It’s better to identify a false positive hit and hold payments until the identity issues are resolved than to miss a potential violator.
 You can always reestablish a payment, but you cannot get money back from a bad entity.

-- Request tax documentation – By requiring tax identities in addition to backend AML screenings, it gives fraudsters pause when attempting to game the system.
+- Request tax documentation – By requiring tax identities in addition to backend OFAC monitoring, it gives fraudsters pause when attempting to game the system.